mart-123/data_thru/docs/architecture.md

 - **Docker for deployment**: Ensures consistent environment across development and deployment

 ### Architectural Patterns
-- **ELT approach**: Data is loaded into MySQL before major transformations are applied via DBT
+- **ETL vs ELT**: In practice not always possible or desirable to separate extract and transform logic, some transformation occurs in extract scripts
 - **Field-level transformations in extract phase**: Name parsing happens during extraction for efficiency
-- **Multi-delivery support**: Architecture designed to handle multiple data deliveries with consistent patterns
-- **Separation of concerns**: Clear boundaries between extraction, loading, staging, and dimensional modeling
+- **Parameterised scripts**: All extract and load scripts take a 'delivery code' argument, so that multiple datasets can be processed without new scripts
+- **Separation of concerns**: Distinct phases of orchestration make codebase/problem resolution easier to reason about

 ### Data Quality Management
-- **Automated validation**: Input data validation occurs during extract phase
+- **Format validation**: Data validated during initial extract phase
+- **Data quarantine**: Bad data removed and reportable, preventing pipeline execution errors
 - **Bad data handling**: Invalid records are captured with reason codes for analysis
 - **Testing strategy**: Automated testing at both load and stage levels